opendevs-org/need-for-dsa/01-arrays-introduction/README.md

 - [485.
 Max Consecutive Ones](https://leetcode.com/problems/max-consecutive-ones/)
 - [674.
 Longest Continuous Increasing Subsequence](https://leetcode.com/problems/longest-continuous-increasing-subsequence/)
 - [1299.
 Replace Elements with Greatest Element on Right Side](https://leetcode.com/problems/replace-elements-with-greatest-element-on-right-side/)

+### Solutions

+Please post your solution on our discord server: [Need for DSA homework - Week 1](https://discord.com/channels/979773706534543420/1031068247732260864)

+You can also find solutions from your peers in variety of programming languages